-NOTE AS OF APRIL 2017: Due to a change in circumstances we are not
+NOTE AS OF APRIL 2017: Due to a change in circumstances and direction

 We both have

-a lifetime involvement with horses, with over 40 years experience
+a lifetime involvement with horses, with enormous experience in

-ranges from breeding foals and handling stallions through to top
+and experience ranges from breeding foals and handling stallions

-level competition and working with all breeds from Thoroughbreds,
+through to top level competition and working with all breeds from

-Stationbreds to Warmbloods, which enables us to confidently work
+Thoroughbreds, Stationbreds to Warmbloods, which enables us to confidently

-with youngsters and unbroken horses through to more specific training
+work with youngsters and unbroken horses through to more specific

-or re-schooling with older, experienced horses.... whether they
+training or re-schooling with older, experienced horses.... whether

-are for dressage, jumping, eventing, trekking, hunting, racing or
+they are for dressage, jumping, eventing, trekking, hunting, racing